How to avoid discrimination during the recruitment process

 Sometimes pre-employment tests are used to assess candidates.
 You must ensure that these test scores, e.g. literacy, numeracy, medical and psychometric testing scores, relate specifically to the job criteria and performance required for the role the candidate is applying for.

 Please note the information provided here not all you need to know about discrimination in the workplace and how to manage it.
 It is a complex subject and one which employers and human resource managers need to be familiar with.
-Please refer to chapter D5 Discrimination and Harassment in your Health & Safety Handbook if you are a subscriber – and if not you can click here to find out more about the handbook and how it can help you on a daily basis.
+Please refer to chapter Discrimination in your Health & Safety Handbook.

 In the next Health & Safety Bulletin we’ll provide you with a checklist on how to avoid discrimination during the interview process.